ACCELERATOR

 Rhea Vedro

-Amulet was a multi-phased project exploring ideas of journey and collective healing.
-This three-phased community metalsmithing project explored the intersection of materiality and community, beginning in community organizations, stopping along the ocean in LoPresti Park, East Boston, and culminating in a large protective bird-inspired sculpture Vedro is welding for Boston’s City Hall Plaza.
+Amulet is a multi-phased project exploring ideas of journey, collective healing, and protection.
+This three-phased community metalsmithing project traces the intersection of materiality and community—beginning in local organizations, stopping along the ocean in LoPresti Park, East Boston, and now culminating in a large protective bird-inspired sculpture at Boston’s City Hall Plaza.

-Vedro explored the lineage of humankind’s relationship with metal, its alchemies, and material properties.
-The physicality of moving vision into form, through metalsmithing, can be a small embodied experience of affecting change on a material level—a metaphor for our agency to transform our realities.
+Artist Rhea Vedro explores the lineage of humankind’s relationship with metal, its alchemies, and material properties.
+The physicality of moving vision into form through metalsmithing offers an embodied experience of change—a metaphor for our agency to transform our realities.

 LOCATION